Transparent Anti Slip Tape Applications

 A few years ago, transparent anti slip tape was a dream, an aim, that one day, it would be part of our product line.
 One day, this dream got one step closer to reality, when the MD discovered S2, a form of silica that derives from sand, which is essentially a tiny glass bead.
 “Eureka” he shouted, as he discovered that these tiny glass beads could make an excellent abrasive surface, and not only that, be virtually transparent.
 On this day, the R&D began, and a short time later, transparent safety tape was unveiled like Simba in the Lion King.
 The manufacturing process is essentially the same as the rest of our Safety Grip range, the only differences are that the backing carrier the grit is applied to is clear, and the S2 is completely round, and therefore does not need to run under a static bar like our non-slip tapes made with aluminium oxide.
 Transparent safety has been created to be as unobtrusive as possible in its application, yet still provide efficient slip prevention.

-Areas that can benefit from the application of clear grip tape are:
+Areas that can benefit from anti slip application using clear grip tape are:

 In the garden, many people spend a lot of time and money making it their sanctuary, and a lot of businesses have ‘man-made’ gardens and nature trails also.
 If you want to keep it this way, then you can, but some materials in external environments have properties which change with the weather.
 A perfectly grippy surface in the dry can become extremely slippy when wet, not to mention build ups over time of dirt, moulds, moss and algae, making a once-safe surface in the dry potentially hazardous.
 Transparent safety tape can be applied to these areas, without detracting the natural aesthetics of the environment.
 Applying it to all steps and walking surfaces will prevent slip and fall injuries.